-In a measuring cup or a small bowl, combine the milk, baking soda, and vinegar (it will begin to foam up).
+In a measuring cup or a small bowl, combine the milk, baking soda, and vinegar (it will foam up).
 Add the flour mixture and the milk mixture alternately to the butter mixture–starting and ending with the flour mixture.
 Beat the resulting mixture on medium speed for about 2 minutes, until completely combined.

-Using a spoon, drop about 1 TBL of batter into the middle of each circle drawn on the parchment paper.
+Using a spoon, drop about 1 tablespoon of batter into the middle of each circle drawn on the parchment paper.
 Carefully smooth this out to the edges, until your batter evenly fills the circle.
 If your parchment paper is moving around too much while you work, you can put a dab of batter under the parchment paper, on one of the corners, to anchor it.